sharing the road with motorcycles

 In addition to their ability to weave in and out of lanes, motorcycles are smaller and harder to spot.
 With all due respect to the Smart car, motorcycles are the smallest vehicles on the roads.
 And because of their size, they often appear to be faster and farther away than they actually are.

-Frankly, it can be nerve-wracking to drive around a vehicle that leaves its riders vulnerable.
+Frankly, it can be nerve-wracking to drive a vehicle that leaves other riders around you so vulnerable.
 But there are a few things drivers can do to drive confidently and responsibly around motorcycles.

 How to drive safely around motorcycles